Carzit/sd-webui-samplers-scheduler/README.md

 ![](https://github.com/Carzit/sd-webui-samplers-scheduler/blob/main/images/example1.png)

 ## More
-The idea of this extension was inspired by Seniorious, A Carillons composed of different talismans.
+The idea of this extension was inspired by Seniorious, A Carillon composed of different talismans.

 Different talismans correspond in sequence to make Seniorious a powerful weapon, and so do the samplers in the samplers scheduler.